 To make your choice easier, we have rounded up some of the best strains for muscle relaxation.
 Read on; maybe you will find a new go-to bud!

 This indica-dominant hybrid strain is known for its extremely colorful buds, which glisten in lavender, green, and orange shades.
 Its effects are highly sedating and calming, with limonene and linalool being the most dominant terpenes.

 Beginners should start off with milder doses of Do-Si-Dos.
-This is so as not to succumb to the excessive drowsiness that often goes along with moderately high-THC hybrid strains like this.
+This is so as not to succumb to the excessive drowsiness that often goes along with moderately high-THC hybrids like the Do-Si-Dos strain.

 Ice Cream Cake